ufal/npfl129/exam/questions.md

 1. Formulate the Eckart-Young theorem.
 Provide an interpretation of what the theorem says and why it is useful.
 [10]

 1. Given a data matrix $\boldsymbol X$, explain how to compute the PCA of dimension M using the SVD decomposition.
-Provide an intution why it works.
+Explain the why it works.
 [10]

 1. Given a data matrix $\boldsymbol X$, write down the algorithm for computing the PCA of dimension $M$ using the power iteration algorithm.
 [20]